 The default output directory is the directory in which doxygen is started.
-The root directory to which the output is written can be changed using the OUTPUT_DIRECTORY.
-The format specific directory within the output directory can be selected using the HTML_OUTPUT, RTF_OUTPUT, LATEX_OUTPUT, XML_OUTPUT, and MAN_OUTPUT tags of the configuration file.
+The root directory to which the output is written can be changed using the OUTPUT\DIRECT-ORY.
+The format specific directory within the output directory can be selected using the HTML\OUTPUT, RTF\OUTPUT, LATEX\OUTPUT, XML\OUTPUT, and M-AN\OUTPUT tags of the configuration file.
 If the output directory does not exist, doxygen will try to create it for you (but it will not try to create a whole path recursively, like mkdir -p does).

-2.2.1 HTML output
+2.3.1 HTML output

 The generated HTML documentation can be viewed by pointing a HTML browser to the index.html file in the html directory.
-For the best results a browser that supports cascading style sheets (CSS) should be used (I'm using Mozilla, Safari, Konqueror, and sometimes IE6 to test the generated output).
+For the best results a browser that supports cascading style sheets (CSS) should be used (I'm using Mozilla, Safari, - Konqueror, and sometimes IE6 to test the generated output).

-Some of the features the HTML section (such as GENERATE_TREEVIEW or the search engine) require a browser that supports DHTML and Javascript.
+Some of the features the HTML section (such as GENERATE\TREEVIEW or the search engine) require a browser that supports DHTML and Javascript.

-2.2.2 LaTeX output
+2.3.2 LaTeX output

-The generated LATEX documentation must first be compiled by a LATEX compiler (I use a recent teTeX distribution).
+The generated LaTeX documentation must first be compiled by a LaTeX compiler (I use a recent teTeX distribution for Linux and MacOSX and MikTex for Windows).
 To simplify the process of compiling the generated documentation, doxygen writes a Makefile into the latex directory.

-The contents and targets in the Makefile depend on the setting of USE_PDFLATEX.
+The contents and targets in the Makefile depend on the setting of USE\PDFLATEX.
 If it is disabled (set to NO), then typing make in the latex directory a dvi file called refman.dvi will be generated.
 This file can then be viewed using xdvi or converted into a PostScript file refman.ps by typing make ps (this requires dvips).

-To put 2 pages on one physical page use make ps_2on1 instead.
-The resulting PostScript file can be send to a PostScript printer.
+To put 2 pages on one physical page use make ps\2on1 instead.
+The resulting -PostScript file can be send to a PostScript printer.
 If you do not have a PostScript printer, you can try to use ghostscript to convert PostScript into something your printer understands.

-Conversion to PDF is also possible if you have installed the ghostscript interpreter; just type make pdf (or make pdf_2on1).
+Conversion to PDF is also possible if you have installed the ghostscript interpreter; just type make pdf (or make pdf\2on1).

-To get the best results for PDF output you should set the PDF_HYPERLINKS and USE_PDFLATEX tags to YES.
+To get the best results for PDF output you should set the PDF\HYPERLINKS and U-SE\PDFLATEX tags to YES.
 In this case the Makefile will only contain a target to build refman.pdf directly.

-2.2.3 RTF output
+2.3.3 RTF output

 Doxygen combines the RTF output to a single file called refman.rtf.
 This file is optimized for importing into the Microsoft Word.
-Certain information is encoded using field.
+Certain information is encoded using so called fields.
 To show the actual value you need to select all (Edit - select all) and then toggle fields (right click and select the option from the drop down menu).

-2.2.4 XML output
+2.3.4 XML output